Martin Wight

-Robert James Martin Wight (26 November 1913 – 15 July 1972) was one of the foremost British scholars of international relations in the twentieth century.
+Robert James Martin Wight (26 November 1913 – 15 July 1972) was one of the foremost British scholars of international relations in the twentieth century, and one of the most profound thinkers on international theory of his generation.
 He was the author of Power Politics (1946; revised and expanded edition 1978), as well as the seminal essay "Why Is There No International Theory?" (first published in the journal International Relations in 1960 and republished in the edited collection Diplomatic Investigations in 1966).
 He was a teacher of some renown at both the London School of Economics and the University of Sussex, where he served as the founding Dean of European Studies.

-Wight is often associated with the British committee on the theory of international politics – "British" to distinguish it from an American body that had been founded under similar auspices – and the so-called English school of international relations theory.
+Wight is often associated with the British Committee on the Theory of International Politics – "British" to distinguish it from an American body that had been founded under similar auspices – and the so-called English school of international relations theory.
 His work, along with that of the Australian philosopher John Anderson, was a lasting influence upon the thought of Hedley Bull, author of one of the most widely read texts on the nature of international politics, The Anarchical Society (1977).

 Early life

 Martin Wight was born on 26 November 1913 in Brighton, Sussex.
 He attended Bradfield College and in 1931 went to Hertford College, Oxford, to read modern history.
-He took a first-class degree and stayed at Oxford for a short period afterwards engaged in postgraduate research.
+He took a first-class honours degree and stayed at Oxford for a short period afterwards engaged in postgraduate research.
 While at Oxford he became a pacifist, and in 1936 he published a passionate and erudite defence of "Christian Pacifism" in the journal Theology.
 At about this time he also became involved with the work of Dick Sheppard and his Peace Pledge Union.

 In 1937 Wight joined the staff of the Royal Institute of International Affairs (Chatham House).
 There he worked alongside the Institute's Director of Studies, the historian Arnold J. Toynbee.
 They had a close intellectual relationship over the decades.
 In 1938, Wight left Chatham House and took a job as a History Master at Haileybury.
 Two years later, however, his position at the school became untenable: having been called up for military service, Wight chose to register as a conscientious objector, and one condition of the tribunal's acceptance of his application was that he ceased to teach.
 At the behest of Margery Perham, he returned to Oxford to work, for the remainder of the Second World War, on an extended research project on colonial constitutions.
 Wight published three books on this topic: The Development of the Legislative Council (1946), The Gold Coast Legislative Council (1947) and British Colonial Constitutions (1952).